amineabdaoui/SentimentClassification/README.md

 * tt4j 1.1.2
 * Maven 3.0.5

-Download TreeTagger from this website: http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/
+Download TreeTagger on your computer from this website: http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/

 ## Deploy it